superactive/AVScanner/README.md

 # cppProjects
-Here are stored my programs are written on C family languages
+Here are stored my programs are written on C/C++ languages